How we work therapeutically with our patients to explore loss

 - Schooling (including change of schools)

 - Parents separating

 As adults in the group, they are then encouraged to recognise other losses and changes which may or may not have been in their control, for example:

 There may be many more on their individual lists which they had never given thought to before.
 We spend time exploring the patients’ many emotions experienced, or which they may have repressed and denied whilst dealing with their loss.
 These emotions can be similar to when we experience bereavement.These emotions can include shock, disbelief, anxiety, confusion, panic, anger, resentment, guilt and depression.
 Other associated emotions are:

 - Sense of limbo

-The group helps patients to gain insight and awareness of their feelings and behaviours around loss and to enable them to start normalising how they feel and that this is a natural grief process for all human beings.
-The therapeutic group objective is to ensure individuals can acknowledge the loss and be validated by the therapist and peers to what emotions they felt and feel in the present time.
+The group helps patients to gain insight and awareness of their feelings and behaviours around loss and to enable them to start normalising how they feel, and understand that this is a natural grief process for all human beings.
+The therapeutic group objective is to ensure individuals can acknowledge the loss and be validated by the therapist and peers in terms of the emotions they felt and feel in the present time.